anoma/VampIR-Book/src/section_4_3.md

 intDecomp 8 ((-55)) = 1:0:0:1:0:0:1:1:[];
 ```

-This will return what is *almost* the two's complement representation.
-The main difference is that the last bit, indicating the sign, is the opposite of what it is in usual presentations of two's complement.
+This will return the two's complement representation.
 With it, the sign of a number can be checked.

 ```haskell
 def isNegative n a = last (intDecomp n a);